THE PROPHECY

 So I gave my attention to the Lord God to seek Him by prayer and supplications, with fasting, sackcloth and ashes.
 I prayed to the LORD my God and confessed and said, 'Alas, O Lord, the great and awesome God, who keeps His covenant and lovingkindness for those who love Him and keep His commandments, we have sinned, committed iniquity, acted wickedly and rebelled, even turning aside from Your commandments and ordinances.
 Moreover, we have not listened to Your servants the prophets, who spoke in Your name to our kings, our princes, our fathers and all the people of the land.

-Immediately on learning in Jeremiah of the 70- year duration of their captivity, Daniel went to his knees.
-Dr. Gaebelein, the Hebrew scholar, says that it takes three minutes to read Daniel's prayer here in the Hebrew.
-Daniel was very thorough when he prayed.
-He had a tender heart toward his God and toward God's people.
-His people had completely turned away from their God and, as a result, they were now scattered across Asia Minor, having been driven out of their homeland by the very God who had put them there in the first place.
-Did you notice how Daniel included himself as a transgressor ... along with the rest of his people?
+Upon learning in Jeremiah of the 70-year duration of their captivity, Daniel went right to his knees.
+Dr. Gaebelein, the Hebrew scholar, says that it takes three minutes to read, in Hebrew, Daniel's prayer here.
+When Daniel prayed, he was very thorough.
+He had a tender heart toward God and toward God's people.
+His people had completely turned away from their God and, as a result, they were now scattered all across Asia Minor, having been driven out of their homeland by the very God who had put them there in the first place.
+Did you notice how Daniel included himself among the transgressors?

 Can we receive it?
 I was thinking about this a while back and it came to me that prayer is more of a portal than it is a door.
-Because, you see, the portal to our Lord's throne has no door.
-It is always open.
-A good deal of what it means to abide in Christ ... as found in John 15, ... is realized in prayer.
-That's why we believers are told to pray without ceasing.
-You and I can have a continuous dialog with our Lord ... from any place and at any time.
-There are a couple of specifics here in Daniel's prayer that I believe are helpful concerning this.
-Let me list them.
+The portal to our Lord's throne has no door, you see.
+It's always open.
+A good deal of what it means to abide in Christ, found in John 15, is realized by prayer.
+This is why we believers are told to pray without ceasing.
+You and I can have a continuous dialog with our Lord from any place and at any time.
+There are a couple of specifics here in Daniel's prayer that I believe are helpful to us concerning this.

-1. Be serious.
-Did you notice how far Daniel went in this regard in verse 3?
+Be serious.
+Did you notice how far Daniel went being serious before his God?
 It says that he sought the Lord with fasting, sackcloth and ashes.
-Do you think ... when this great man of God was sitting in sackcloth, dust and ashes... praying ... that it caught God's eye and ear?
-Have you ever cared that deeply about something?
-James 5:16b, comes to mind.
+Do you think as this great man of God was sitting in sackcloth, dust, and ashes... it caught God's eye and ear?
+Have we ever cared that deeply about something?
+James 5:16b comes to mind.

-2. Be honest.
-The lives of spiritual people are an "open book" before their God.
+Be honest.
+The thoughts, needs, fears, and dreams of spiritual people are regularly placed by them at Jesus' feet.
+They an "open book" before their God.
 As King David put it in Psalm 51:6-7,

 Surely you desire truth in the inner parts; you teach me wisdom in the inmost place.
 Cleanse me with hyssop, and I will be clean; wash me, and I will be whiter than snow.

 When Daniel prayed, he was completely transparent with God.
 He told it like it was.
 The sooner a child of God learns to come before their Lord and "call a spade a spade" ... the more firmly their feet will be planted in true spirituality.
-I John 1:9, comes in here.
-It is the Christian's "bar of soap."
+I John 1:9 comes into play here.
+It been called, the believer's bar of soap.
 Keep in mind, this verse has nothing to do with one's salvation.
 That's a done deal.
-First John 1:9, has to do with our fellowship with the living God.
+First John 1:9 has to do with our fellowship with the living God ... not our position before God.
+Confession restores our fellowship with God.
+Our position before God never needs restoring (Eph.
+5:27).

 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.